Colin Rea: San Diego Padres

 In 2015, Rea began the season with the Double-A San Antonio Missions, and logged a 1.08 ERA in 12 games with the team.
 On August 11, 2015, Rea was selected to the 40-man roster and promoted to the major leagues for the first time.
-Rea made his major league debut that day, pitching 5.0 innings of 3-run ball against the Cincinnati Reds.
-Rea made 1 appearance with the Triple-A El Paso Chihuahuas in 2016, allowing 1 run in an inning of work.
+Rea made his major league debut that day, giving up three runs across five innings against the Cincinnati Reds.
+Rea made one appearance with the Triple-A El Paso Chihuahuas in 2016, allowing one run in an inning of work.

 Miami Marlins

 Rea was involved in a pair of transactions between the Padres and Marlins just before the MLB trade deadline on August 1, 2016.
 He was first traded along with Andrew Cashner and Tayron Guerrero to the Miami Marlins in exchange for Jarred Cosart, Carter Capps, Josh Naylor, and Luis Castillo on July 29.
 He then made his Marlins debut in an 11-0 win over the St. Louis Cardinals at Marlins Park the following night on July 30, but an injury ended his start after one out in the fourth inning.
 His right elbow strain landed him on the 15-day disabled list on July 31.